New York Car Registration

 New York requires you to register a car and title one of its NY DMV offices in person.
 This process includes bringing identification, filing the MV-82 form, showing ID/insurance/ownership, and paying registration & license plate fees and state taxes.

-The registration process is quick-and-easy if you follow this guide.
+The registration process is quick and easy if you follow this guide.

-New York Car Registration: Step-by-Step
+New York Vehicle Registration: Step-by-Step

 What you’ll need to collect/bring:

-• Proof of vehicle ownership
+- Proof of vehicle ownership

-• Proof of ID or NY License
+- Proof of ID or NY License

-• Proof of insurance (FS-20)
+- Proof of insurance (FS-20)

-• Proof of vehicle inspection (if transferred)
+- Proof of vehicle inspection (if transferred)

-• Completed Vehicle Registration/Title Application (MV-82)
+- Completed Vehicle Registration/Title Application (MV-82)

 The registration fees vary by vehicle age, type, and value; apply if you haven’t yet registered.

-Registering a New Car with Dealership
+Register a New Car with Dealership

 New cars bought through dealerships submit vehicle documentation to the NYS DMV.
 The dealership would assist you in getting an insurance card, paying for registration and getting a bill of sale.